I voted To Remain

 The economic argument for voting to stay in the European Union is overwhelming.
 The common sense argument even more so.
 But what of the personal arguments?
-They’ve been largely ignored, a matter of ill-importance, especially for the average Brexit supporter, coiled up in tight nationalist circles of hate and bitter resentment.
+They’ve been largely ignored, a matter of ill-importance, especially for the average Brexit supporter, coiled up in tight nationalist circles of bitterness and resentment.
 I’m from Yorkshire, and though I haven’t lived there for almost 8 years, I am still shocked and offended by the tone of the arguments that are arising from one of England’s most pleasantly serene green counties.

 But I want to forget all that.
 I have so much to say on the Brexit debate, but I’m not a political writer so I implore you to read this excellent piece of commentary on the debate and the degenerate tactics of the Vote Leave side, by the tirelessly passionate Nick Cohen at The Gaurdian and this by David Smith at The Times if you want to read an economic argument for Remain.
 For the funny side of the story – watch the excellent return episode of Eurotrash.